Please ensure Javascript is enabled for purposes of website accessibility

 Many or all of the products here are from our partners that compensate us.
 It’s how we make money.
 But our editorial integrity ensures our experts’ opinions aren’t influenced by compensation.
 Terms may apply to offers listed on this page.

-Stockpile offers fractional share trading and easy access to thousands of stocks and exchange-traded funds (ETFs).
+Stockpile offers fractional share trading and easy access to over 4,000 stocks and exchange-traded funds (ETFs).
 You can link your bank account to make immediate trades and purchase fractional shares with as little as $1.
 Stockpile also makes gifting stock easy and offers options to help children develop investing skills.

-While the brokerage firm has plenty to offer, as this Stockpile review explains, there are both upsides and downsides -- including its limited range of investable assets.
+While the brokerage firm has plenty to offer, as this Stockpile review explains, there are both upsides and downsides.
 Read on to find out more and decide if Stockpile is right for you.

 Ratings Methodology